 English Language Arts

 During their four years of attendance, Nativity students are expected to read more than 40 novels and achieve a degree of English proficiency that exceeds state standards for their grade level.
-They are asked to demonstrate an ability to retain concepts from reading, analyze passages for main ideas, grasp and apply grammatical rules, employ critical thinking skills to make inferences, abstract from concrete material, memorize and retain new vocabulary, write with clarity and precision, and utilize their creativity when working on individual or class projects.
-The English curriculum works to address these expectations by dividing ELA time into three substantial areas: Reading, Vocabulary, and Grammar.
+Through the reading and analysis of these novels students are asked to demonstrate an ability to retain key concepts, analyze passages for main ideas, and employ critical thinking skills to make connections to the world around them.
+The English curriculum also focuses on the development of vocabulary and grammar skills through the use of Voyages and WordlyWise materials.
+Students are expected to demonstrate their understanding of novels as well as grammatical rules and vocabulary to write with clarity and precision.

 In grades five through eight, Nativity students engage with mathematical concepts through the enVision Mathematics curriculum and achieve proficiency that exceeds state standards for their grade level.
 The goals of the program are to have students learn procedures and methodologies to solve problems, build critical thinking skills, and develop fluency with key skills necessary for success in complex material.
 Students also make connections between curricular content and real world problems through project-based learning.
 Through this rigorous curriculum the outcome is greater accuracy and a growing confidence in students’ ability to solve challenging problems.